sparkplug/momoapi-node/README.md

 2. `getTransaction(transactionId: string): Promise<Transfer>`

-This method is used to get the Transaction object
+This method is used to get the transfer object including status and all information from the request.
+Use the reference id returned from  `transfer`

 3. `getBalance(): Promise<Balance>`